snowflakedb/snowflake-ingest-java/README.md

 ## Java 8+

-The Snowflake Ingest Service SDK can only be used with Java 8 or higher.
+This Snowflake Ingest Service SDK can only be used with Java 8 or higher.
 Backwards compatibility with Java 7 and prior is not planned at this time.